Neutron Network

 Plugins and drivers

 Neutron networking operates with the concept of plugins and drivers.
-Neutrons core plugin can be either ML2 or a vendor plugin.
+Neutrons core plugin can be either an ML2 or a vendor plugin.
 Before ML2, Neutron was limited to a single-core plugin at any given time.
 The ML2 plugin introduces the concept of type and mechanism drivers.

 Type drivers represent type-specific network states and support local, flat, vlan, gre, and vxlan network types.
 Mechanism drivers take information from the type driver and ensure its implementation correctly.